-Lesson 1: Is the Term IP Defined in the Same Way Around the World?
+Lesson 1: Is IP Defined in the Same Way Around the World?

 In some jurisdictions, especially in Continental Europe, IP is sometimes used to refer solely to copyright and its related aspects while the term “industrial property” is used to refer to patents, industrial designs and trademarks.